 Our eyes were designed to see at night.
 So, when we don’t turn on an overhead light as soon as the sun goes down, they immediately start to adapt to the darkness.
 It only takes about 20-30 minutes for our eyes to adapt from complete sunlight to complete darkness.
 In that time, they become 10,000 to 1,000,000 times more sensitive to light!

-That means that when your out on a river or bike trip, by the time the stars are visible, your eyes have really ramped up their seeing power.
+That means that when you’re out on a river or bike trip, by the time the stars are visible, your eyes have really ramped up their seeing power.
 The Milky Way will look like a swath of magic dust, and the constellations will pop out like they are meant to.

 Some tips for avoiding blue light